 PowerAuth Command-Line Tool Usage

-This brief document serves as a documentation of the reference PowerAuth Client - a simple utility connecting to the standard RESTful API.
-The utility simulates a mobile device on desktop - you can use it for simple integration testing.
+This brief document serves as documentation of the reference PowerAuth Client, a command line utility connecting to the standard RESTful API.
+The utility simulates a mobile device on desktop, and you can use it for integration testing.

 Download PowerAuth Reference Client